Educational technology: Collaborative learning

 Classroom 2.0 refers to online multi-user virtual environments (MUVEs) that connect schools across geographical frontiers.
 Known as "eTwinning", computer-supported collaborative learning (CSCL) allows learners in one school to communicate with learners in another that they would not get to know otherwise, enhancing educational outcomes and cultural integration.

 Further, many researchers distinguish between collaborative and cooperative approaches to group learning.
 For example, Roschelle and Teasley (1995) argue that "cooperation is accomplished by the division of labor among participants, as an activity where each person is responsible for a portion of the problem solving", in contrast with collaboration that involves the "mutual engagement of participants in a coordinated effort to solve the problem together."

 Social technology, and social media specifically, provides avenues for student learning that would not be available otherwise.
 For example, it provides ordinary students a chance to exist in the same room as, and share a dialogue with researchers, politicians, and activists.
 This is because it vaporizes the geographical barriers that would otherwise separate people.
 Simplified, social media gives students a reach that provides them with opportunities and conversations that allow them to grow as communicators.

 Social technologies like Twitter can provide students with an archive of free data that goes back multiple decades.
 Many classrooms and educators are already taking advantage of this free resource—for example, researchers and educators at the University of Central Florida in 2011 used Tweets posted relating to emergencies like Hurricane Irene as data points, in order to teach their students how to code data.
 Social media technologies also allow instructors the ability to show students how professional networks facilitate work on a technical level.

 Flipped classroom

-This is an instructional strategy in which computer-assisted teaching is integrated with classroom instruction.
-Students are given basic essential instruction, such as lectures, before class instead of during class.
-Instructional content is delivered outside of the classroom, often online.
-The out-of-class delivery includes streaming video, reading materials, online chats, and other resources.
-This frees up classroom time for teachers to more actively engage with learners.Some research shows that flipped classroom can enhance students' studying efficiency because it can deliver rich educational resources to students at any time and any place.
+This is an instructional strategy where the majority of the initial learning occurs first at home using technology.
+Then, students will engage with higher-order learning tasks in the classroom with the teacher.
+Often, online tools are used for the individual at-home learning, such as: educational videos, learning management systems, interactive tools, and other web-based resources.
+Some advantages of flipped learning include improved learning performance, enhanced student satisfaction and engagement, flexibility in learning, and increased interaction opportunities between students and instructors.
+On the other hand, the disadvantages of flipped learning involve challenges related to student motivation, internet accessibility, quality of videos, and increased workload for teachers.

 Technologies

-Educational media and tools can be used for: